-- 2. Properties must have Class I utilities in place and not by way of a utility extension. - 3.
-One additional dwelling unit is permitted above that is allowed by right or which is grandfathered or which would be the first residential unit. - Adequate on-site parking should be demonstrated.
-4. - Planning Board site plan approval is required.
-Applicants must 5. demonstrate compliance with all other applicable rules, ordinances and regulations. - This provision may only be exercised once per lot.
-6. - 7.
+- 1. This provision shall apply to properties in the Central Business District. - 2.
+Properties must have Class I utilities in place and not by way of a utility extension. - 3.
+One additional dwelling unit is permitted above that is allowed by right or which is grandfathered or which would be the first residential unit. - 4.
+Adequate on-site parking should be demonstrated. - 5.
+Planning Board site plan approval is required.
+Applicants must demonstrate compliance with all other applicable rules, ordinances and regulations. - 6.
+This provision may only be exercised once per lot. - 7.
 This does not apply to subdivisions or minimum area requirements for lot sizing.